Plovdiv: Roman City

 The Ancient Stadium is another important monument of the ancient city.
 It was built in the 2nd century during the reign of the Roman Emperor Hadrian.
 It is situated between Danov Hill and one of the Three Hills, beneath the main street from Dzhumaya Square to Kamenitsa Square.
 It was modelled after the stadium in Delphi.
 It was approximately 240 m long and 50 m wide, and could seat up to 30,000 spectators.
 The athletic games at the stadium were organised by the General Assembly of the province of Thrace.
 In their honour, the royal mint of Philippopolis coined money featuring the face of the ruling emperor as well as the types of athletic events held in the stadium.
 Only a small part of the northern section with 14 seat rows can be seen today; the larger part lies under the main street and a number of buildings.

 The Roman forum dates from the reign of Vespasian in the 1st century and was finished in the 2nd century.
 It is near the modern post office next to the Odeon.
 It has an area of 11 hectares and was surrounded by shops and public buildings.
 The forum was a focal point of the streets of the ancient city.

 The Eirene Residence is in the southern part of the Three Hills on the northern part of an ancient street in the Archeological underpass.
-It includes remains of a public building from the 3rd–4th centuries which belonged to a noble citizen.
+It includes remains of a public building from the 3rd to 4th centuries which belonged to a noble citizen.
 Eirene is the Christian name for Penelopa, a maiden from Megadon, who was converted to Christianity in the 2nd century.
 There are colourful mosaics which have geometrical forms and figures.

-On Nebet hill are the remains of the first settlement which in 12th century BCE grew to the Thracian city of Eumolpias, one of the first cities in Southeastern Europe.
+On Nebet hill are the remains of the first settlement which in the 12th century BC grew to the Thracian city of Eumolpias, one of the first cities in Southeastern Europe.
 Massive walls surrounding a temple and a palace have been excavated.
 The oldest part of the fortress was constructed from large syenite blocks, the so-called "cyclopean construction".